Send Cold Email Through AWS SES Without Writing Code

 Complete your authentication stack by adding a DMARC record.
 Create a TXT record at _dmarc.yourdomain.com with a value like v=DMARC1; p=quarantine; rua=mailto:dmarc@yourdomain.com.
 This tells receiving servers to quarantine any email that fails both SPF and DKIM checks and to send you aggregate reports about authentication results.

 New SES accounts start in sandbox mode, which limits you to sending only to verified email addresses.
-To send to anyone, you need to request production access.
+To get aws ses sandbox removed cold email sending to anyone, you need aws ses production access cold email approval.
 In the SES console, go to "Account dashboard" and find the "Request production access" button.
 AWS asks you to describe your use case, expected sending volume, how you handle bounces and complaints, and what type of content you send.
 Be honest and specific.
 Mention that you send business to business outreach, that you verify email addresses before sending, and that you honor unsubscribes.
 AWS reviews requests manually, and approval typically takes one to three business days.

 To connect SES to your outreach tool via SMTP, you need dedicated SMTP credentials.
 In the SES console, go to "SMTP settings."
 Note the SMTP endpoint for your region, which looks like email-smtp.us-east-1.amazonaws.com.
 The port is 587 for STARTTLS connections.
 Click "Create SMTP credentials" to generate a username and password.
 These are different from your AWS IAM credentials.
 Save them securely because the password is shown only once.